kubernetes/kubernetes/examples/k8petstore/README.md

 - It generates massive load using a semantically rich, realistic transaction simulator for petstores

 This application will run a web server which returns REDIS records for a petstore application.
-It is meant to simulate and test high load on kubernetes or any other docker based system.
+It is meant to simulate and test high load on lmktfy or any other docker based system.

-If you are new to kubernetes, and you haven't run guestbook yet,
+If you are new to lmktfy, and you haven't run guestbook yet,

 you might want to stop here and go back and run guestbook app first.

-The guestbook tutorial will teach you alot about the basics of kubernetes, and we've tried not to be redundant here.
+The guestbook tutorial will teach you alot about the basics of lmktfy, and we've tried not to be redundant here.

 ## Architecture of this SOA